Avid Technology (NASDAQ:AVID) Hits New 1-Year High at $16.43

 Avid Technology (NASDAQ:AVID) last posted its earnings results on Monday, November 2nd.
 The technology company reported $0.27 EPS for the quarter, topping analysts’ consensus estimates of $0.14 by $0.13.
 Avid Technology had a net margin of 5.19% and a negative return on equity of 11.17%.
 The business had revenue of $90.43 million for the quarter, compared to analysts’ expectations of $83.39 million.
 As a group, research analysts expect that Avid Technology, Inc. will post 0.39 earnings per share for the current year.

 Several hedge funds and other institutional investors have recently bought and sold shares of AVID.
 Marshall Wace LLP acquired a new position in shares of Avid Technology during the first quarter worth $324,000.
 UBS Group AG lifted its position in shares of Avid Technology by 37.6% during the second quarter.
 UBS Group AG now owns 23,123 shares of the technology company’s stock worth $168,000 after purchasing an additional 6,319 shares in the last quarter.
 New York State Common Retirement Fund lifted its position in shares of Avid Technology by 95.9% during the second quarter.
 New York State Common Retirement Fund now owns 28,600 shares of the technology company’s stock worth $208,000 after purchasing an additional 14,000 shares in the last quarter.
-California Public Employees Retirement System lifted its position in shares of Avid Technology by 10.8% during the second quarter.
-California Public Employees Retirement System now owns 69,771 shares of the technology company’s stock worth $507,000 after purchasing an additional 6,815 shares in the last quarter.
+California Public Employees Retirement System raised its holdings in Avid Technology by 10.8% in the second quarter.
+California Public Employees Retirement System now owns 69,771 shares of the technology company’s stock valued at $507,000 after acquiring an additional 6,815 shares in the last quarter.
 Finally, State of Wisconsin Investment Board acquired a new stake in Avid Technology in the second quarter valued at $96,000.
 70.36% of the stock is currently owned by institutional investors and hedge funds.

 Avid Technology Company Profile (NASDAQ:AVID)